yuzoiwasaki/Rakuyou/MEMORY.md

 - `Makefile` has been adjusted for Apple Silicon Mac by building the SSE 4.2 engine as x86_64 via Rosetta.
 - The USI engine name has been changed from `Gikou 2 (v2.0.2)` to `Rakuyou` in `src/usi.cc`.
 - The Rakuyou USI author string in `src/usi.cc` has been changed to `Yuzo Iwasaki, based on Gikou by Yosuke Demura`.
+- `AGENTS.md` has been added for durable Codex working rules; this file remains the resume map.

 ## Direction